tazjin/depot/README.markdown

 * It should work mostly passively without much user interaction.

 I believe that the basic (*very* simple) idea behind Gemma solves these issues.
-Unfortunately my previous relationship fell apart before I actually got to test this out in a real-life situation involving multiple people, but feedback from other potential test subjects would be welcome! :)
+Unfortunately my living situation changed before I actually got to test this out in a real-life situation involving multiple people, but feedback from other potential test subjects would be welcome! :)

 ## Overview